pseiler/savegamesync/README.md

 ## Usage
+Upload the files to your Cloud:
 ```bash
 savegame_sync.sh -u "$Game1, $Game2"
 ```

-uploads the files to your Cloud
+Download the files from your Cloud to the correct location:
 ```bash
 savegame_sync.sh -d "$Game1, $Game2"
 ```

-Downloads the files from your Cloud to the correct location
+List all available games:
 ```bash
 savegame_sync.sh -l
 ```

-Lists all available games
+Wizard for the configuration file:
 ```bash
 savegame_sync.sh -s
 ```

-Wizard for the configuration file
+Show the help message:
 ```bash
 savegame_sync.sh -h
 ```
-Shows this help message